LearnUseZone/workflowrSubfolders/code/workflowrsubdirs/README.md

     workflowr::wflow\_git\_commit())
-  - If other than workflowr project is originally opened using its .Rproj file then this function fails because
+  - If other than workflowr project is originally opened using its .Rproj file then this function fails because “base::setwd(here::here())” in this function sets a working directory to an original .Rproj working directory regardless a current working directory (e.g. set after opening .Rproj).
-      - “base::setwd(here::here())” in this function sets a working directory to original .Rproj working directory so even if a workflowr project working directory, within the same R session, is set afterwards, it doesn’t help because the original .Rproj working directory is set automatically when running generate\_subdir().
-Potentially if a relevant .Rproj working directory have the same structure then it could work.
+    Potentially if a relevant .Rproj working directory have the same structure then it could work but I didn’t test it, yet.
+      - This type of issue can be considered when after running “workflowrsubdirs::generate\_subdir()”, the following error message arises in “Console” tab: Error in base::mapply(generate\_rmd, dir, file\_path, temp\_file) : zero-length inputs cannot be mixed with those of non-zero length
+          - “base::mapply(generate\_rmd, dir, file\_path, temp\_file)”
+            is called inside function
+            “workflowrsubdirs::generate\_subdir()”.

 ## Installation